dshgna/dshgna.github.io/index.md

 layout: page
 ---

-<p class="text-primary"> Hi!
-I am Dulshani, and I like answering questions with data (and expressing myself with GIFs!).</p>
+<strong> Hi!
+I am Dulshani, and I like answering questions with data (and expressing myself with GIFs!).</strong>

 I am a Masters student in [Applied Social Data Science](https://www.lse.ac.uk/methodology) at the London School of Economics and Political Science.
 I study how computational methods can be used to understand the political and social world.